lisaeisler/p8105_cpspine/report.md

 </h1>

-## Project Motivation
+## Project Motivation and Literature Review

 Children with cerebral palsy (CP) often present with a curvature of the spine, or scoliosis, as a result of abnormal muscle tone and postural weakness.<sup>[1](https://www.flintrehab.com/2019/cerebral-palsy-scoliosis/)</sup>
-The clinical characteristics of this scoliosis in CP patients involve a deformity of the lumbar and thoracic spine often accompanied by pelvic torque and postural problems, which leads to loss of function and pain.
+The clinical characteristics of scoliosis in CP patients involve a deformity of the lumbar and thoracic spine often accompanied by pelvic torque and postural problems, which leads to loss of function and pain.
 Severe spinal curves (\>50 degrees) are difficult to control with